Make sure to follow age recommendations for holiday toys and avoid these items while shopping for kids.

 Keeping safety at the top of the list is key, said Stacey Pecenka, manager of the Trauma Injury Prevention Program at Monroe Carell Jr. Children’s Hospital at Vanderbilt.

-“We want to encourage parents and gift givers to choose toys that they can play with their child and not just ones for a child to play with on their own,” said Pecenka.
+“We want to encourage parents and gift givers to choose toys that they can play with their child and not just ones for a child to play with on their own,” Pecenka said.
 “This is a great way to ensure safe play because the adult will be able to actively interact with the toy, too.

 “I would encourage people to think about simple gifts for children.
 Toys for young children need to match their stages of development and emerging abilities.
 It doesn’t have to be the most expensive, trendy gadget.
 I always encourage experiences over toys.”